Reading from a PDS

 Describe a repository

 PdsClient.describe_repo wraps com.atproto.repo.describeRepo and returns a RepoDescription carrying the repo's collections, handle, handle_is_correct flag, and did_doc, without enumerating any records.
-It is the cheap way to learn which collections a repo holds before deciding what to fetch:
+Use it to inspect the collections a repo holds before deciding what to fetch:

 with PdsClient(resolution.pds_endpoint) as client: